kingjotaro/leaky-bucket/README.md

 3. Set up your environment variables in server:
-   Create a `.env` file in the root directory and provide the following variables:
+   Create a `.env` file in the root server directory and provide the following variables:

    * CELCOIN_CLIENT_ID=your_client_id
    * CELCOIN_CLIENT_SECRET=your_client_secret